neopragma/teksystems-mainframe-240325/capstone/Mass_Mailing.md

 Depending on the topics included in your training program, this will be either a DB2 database containing one table or a single VSAM Key-Sequenced Data Set (not both).

-If you are taking the three-week curriculum, you can omit the CICS portion of the capstone solution.
+The data store for the system of record is _not_ provided.
+Creating it is part of the capstone exercise.

-**System of Record – VSAM KSDS**
+_System of Record – VSAM KSDS_

 Average and maximum record sizes: 219   219